kg20001212/AAAAAAA_DATASCIENCE/README.md

 - **On-Cloud (Part B):** The same pipeline replicated and deployed on **Amazon SageMaker**.

 ## Files in This Repository
-- `onpremises.ipynb` — Data preprocessing, EDA, and baseline model training (Logistic Regression).
+- `onpremises.ipynb` — Data preprocessing, EDA, and baseline model training (Logistic Regression)..
-- `oncloud.ipynb` — Model training and evaluation on AWS SageMaker.
 - `requirements.txt` — Python package dependencies.
 - `README.md` — Documentation for setup and usage.